Maximizing Financial Aid Opportunities to Make College Affordable at UT Austin

 Eligibility requirements - Incoming freshman with high merit

-The Forty Acres Scholars Program, funded by TexasExes, offers a rich college experience that provides academic, leadership and cultural opportunities within an intimate cohort of fellow scholars, who all have access to UT Austin’s vast and distinguished alumni network.
+The Forty Acres Scholars Program, funded by TexasExes, offers an enriching college experience that includes academic, leadership, and cultural opportunities within a close-knit group of fellow scholars, all with access to UT Austin’s extensive alumni network.

-In addition to funding that covers all tuition, living costs and books, Forty Acres Scholars also have access to an “enrichment stipend” — $13,000 awarded to each scholar enabling them to pursue opportunities outside of the Forty Acres, from philanthropic projects to internships to study abroad.
-As part of the Forty Acres Scholarship Program students interact with accomplished alumni, including Michael Hartman, CEO of Amy’s Ice Cream, and Oscar-winning actor Matthew McConaughey.
-These connections are crafted based on the students’ academic and professional interests.
+Besides covering all tuition, living expenses, and books, Forty Acres Scholars receive an “enrichment stipend” — $13,000 given to each scholar to pursue opportunities beyond the Forty Acres, such as philanthropic projects, internships, or studying abroad.
+As part of the program, students connect with accomplished alumni like Michael Hartman, CEO of Amy’s Ice Cream, and Oscar-winning actor Matthew McConaughey.
+These connections are tailored to the students’ academic and professional interests.

 Presidential Scholars